gomgoma/2023-BigDataVisualization/README.md

 * municipality_map.geojson : map of Catalonia's municipalities [[Link to Source]](https://analisi.transparenciacatalunya.cat/Urbanisme-infraestructures/L-mits-administratius-municipals-de-Catalunya/97qg-zvqd)
 * county_map.geojson : map of Catalonia's counties (comarcas) [[Link to Source]](https://analisi.transparenciacatalunya.cat/Urbanisme-infraestructures/L-mits-administratius-comarcals-de-Catalunya/aasi-gwnd)
 * province_map.geojson : map of Catalonia's provinces [[Link to Source]](https://analisi.transparenciacatalunya.cat/Urbanisme-infraestructures/L-mits-administratius-provincials-de-Catalunya/d2un-hz8w)
-* Desempleo.csv : Number of unemployed people by municipality.
+* Desempleo.csv : Number of unemployed people by municipality [[Link to Source]](https://www.sepe.es/HomeSepe/que-es-el-sepe/estadisticas/datos-estadisticos/municipios/2019/noviembre.html).
 * Foreign.csv : Number of foreigner residents by districts.
 * ConeixementCatala.csv : Numbers of people that speak, understant, read Catalan.
 The data is exposed by County of Catalunya.
 The corresponding plotting of this data is Fluent_ratio.py.
 We considered that people who speak it, are the ones to be considered fluent.
 * Knowledge_Catalan_Districts_Barcelona.csv : Table of the data relative to Catala understanding skills (speak, understand, read, write or all of the above (complete fluency)).
 The Data is organized by districts of Barcelona.(https://ajuntament.barcelona.cat/estadistica/catala/Anuaris/Anuaris/anuari11/cap02/C020306.htm)